Letterkenny Township, Pennsylvania

-Letterkenny Township is a township in Franklin County, Pennsylvania, United States.
-The population was 2,462 at the 2020 census, up from 2,074 at the 2000 census.
+Letterkenny Township is a township that is located in Franklin County, Pennsylvania, United States.
+The population was 2,462 at the time of the 2020 census, up from 2,074 at the 2000 census.

 History

 The township is named after Letterkenny in County Donegal, Ireland.
 The Horse Valley Bridge, Rocky Spring Presbyterian Church, and Skinner Tavern are listed on the National Register of Historic Places.

 Geography

-The township is in north-central Franklin County.
-The eastern half of the township is in the Great Appalachian Valley, while the western half occupied by the eastern two ridges of the Ridge-and-Valley Appalachians.
+The township is located in north-central Franklin County.
+The eastern half of the township is situated in the Great Appalachian Valley, while the western half is occupied by the eastern two ridges of the Ridge-and-Valley Appalachians.
 Broad Mountain and Blue Mountain form the easternmost ridge, while Blue Mountain forms the western town border.
-Between the two ridges is Horse Valley, drained northeastward by Conodoguinet Creek, which turns and forms the northern boundary of the township as the creek leaves the mountains and enters the Great Appalachian Valley.
+Horse Valley is located between the two ridges, drained northeastward by Conodoguinet Creek, which turns and forms the northern boundary of the township as the creek leaves the mountains and enters the Great Appalachian Valley.

-The southeastern part of the township is within the Letterkenny Army Depot.
-North of the depot are the unincorporated communities of Upper Strasburg and Pleasant Hall.
+The southeastern part of the township falls within the Letterkenny Army Depot.
+The unincorporated communities of Upper Strasburg and Pleasant Hall are north of the depot.

 According to the United States Census Bureau, the township has a total area of 182.6 sqkm, of which 182.3 sqkm is land and 0.3 sqkm, or 0.19%, is water.